-The Audit Committee of the Board of Directors consists of three directors who are not officers of the Company and are "independent" as defined by SEC regulations and the listing standards of the AMEX.
+The Audit Committee of the Board of Directors consists of three Directors who are not officers of the Company and are "independent" as defined by SEC regulations and in the listing standards and company guide of the AMEX.
 The members of the Audit Committee are Dr. Robert V. Antonucci, Edward F. Godfrey (chairman), and Michael B. Green.
 On September 29, 2006, the Board of Directors confirmed by a unanimous vote that Dr. Antonucci, Mr. Godfrey and Mr. Green are "Audit Committee Financial Experts," as defined by the rules promulgated by the SEC.
-The Audit Committee held five meetings in 2006 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter ("the Charter").
-In accordance with the Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
+The Audit Committee held six meetings in 2007 for the purpose of discharging its responsibilities in accordance with the Audit Committee Charter.
+In accordance with the Audit Committee Charter, the Audit Committee is responsible for providing independent and objective oversight of the Company's accounting functions, internal controls and financial reporting.
 The Audit Committee is also directly responsible for the appointment, compensation and oversight of the work of the Company's independent auditor.

-Annually, the Audit Committee reviews its Charter and adopts amendments, if necessary, to reflect changes governing financial reporting and accounting requirements or its responsibilities.
-The Charter was last reviewed, ratified and amended on October 26, 2006.
+Annually, the Audit Committee reviews the Audit Committee Charter and adopts amendments, if necessary, to reflect changes governing financial reporting and accounting requirements or its responsibilities.
+The Audit Committee Charter was last reviewed and ratified on October 25, 2007.
 The Audit Committee Charter is available on the Company's website at www.unitil.com/content/investors.
 The Audit Committee Report, which appears below, more fully describes the activities and responsibilities of the Audit Committee.